tlwilliams895/curriculum-docs/src/building/setup.rst

 Updating the Theme or Styles
 ----------------------------

-Occasionally the site’s theme or styles will be updated.
+Occasionally the site's theme or styles will be updated.
 We discuss how to get and deploy such changes.

 Updating site styles